rickrain/k8s-volumes/README.md

 ## Tutorial: Node Storage (static)
 _(15 minutes)_

 In this tutorial, you will explore volume storage that is attached to a node.
 In Azure, this kind of volume storage is attached to a node as an [Azure data disk](https://azure.microsoft.com/en-us/services/storage/disks/).
 Because the volume is attached to the node, multiple pods running on a node are able to persist and share data.
 This also allows a pod to retrieve that data if the pod gets deleted and re-created on the node.
+In Kubernetes, this kind of volume is known as an [azureDisk](https://kubernetes.io/docs/concepts/storage/volumes/#azuredisk) volume.

 The graphic below illustrates the lifecycle of an `azureDisk` mounted to a pod.